 The SeeMeCNC Rostock MAX v3 is a good 3D printer and on par with other Delta-style 3D printers under 300 USD.
 We were especially impressed with the quality of the parts.

 So you’re in the market for a high-end 3D printer.
-The good news is that there’s a lot of choices.
-The bad news is that there may actually be too much.
+The good news is that there’s a lot of options.
+The bad news is that there might actually be too many of them.
 Don’t worry – we’re here to help!
 We’ve decided to take a closer look at some of the most popular 3D printers on the market to see if they’re worth your time and money.

 |Supported Materials||ABS, PLA, Exotic|

 While most 3D printers are cubic in shape, the Max v3 is large and cylindrical.
 Its exceptional size allows users to create objects far larger than most mid-budget printers would allow so it’s a powerful choice for printing models that can’t be assembled from smaller parts.

 Users can import models either directly from their PC or by transferring them via SD card.
 This is quite standard, but for a high-end printer, we’d really expect to see some kind of WiFi compatibility or even a dedicated mobile app.
 Still, the import is the least essential part of the process so this is only a tiny annoyance at worst.

 On the plus side, both the hardware and software used are open-source.
 This means that you can print up a few replacement parts in case anything goes wrong, and guarantees you don’t have to pay for the software itself.
 Construction takes a long time, though, at around 20 hours.